Introduction

 Actions History

 You can use the Actions History panel to quickly jump between past operations.
-The maximum levels of undo is set to 100 by default, but this can be changed in Newton Box2 dialog.
-To clear history, right-click in the view and chosse Clear.
+To clear history, right-click in the view and choose Clear.

 Loading and Saving Settings